libgd/libgd/src/readme.txt

    gd.c to your own project.

    If you want to use the provided fonts, include gdfontt.h, gdfonts.h, gdfontmb.h, gdfontl.h and/or gdfontg.h.
+For more impressive results,
+   install libttf and use the new gdImageStringTTF function.
 If you are not using the provided Makefile and/or a library-based approach, be sure to include the source modules as well in your project.
 (They may be too large for 16-bit memory models, that is, 16-bit DOS and Windows.)

    Here is a short example program. _(For a more advanced example, see gddemo.c, included in the distribution. gddemo.c is NOT the same